 Plus we have a Striker update!
 Last summer, we took Striker into our family as he began his work towards becoming a service dog.
 Under the tutelage of an amazing Colorado volunteer, Striker learned lots of commands as well as some basic skills that will help him to be the best worker he can.
-Striker graduated in August, and we’re very excited to let you all know that Striker has been invited to join the Canine Companions Therapy Dog Program!
+Striker graduated in August 2022, and we’re very excited to let you all know that Striker has been invited to join the Canine Companions Therapy Dog Program, and will begin his training in October!
 His calm and soothing nature will be perfect in that role.

 Canine Companions service dogs are expertly trained in over 40 commands and are matched with children, adults, and veterans with disabilities free of charge.
 These dogs assist with daily tasks such as retrieving dropped items, opening and closing doors and drawers, turning on and off lights, and much more to enhance independence for people with disabilities.
 To get there, it takes nearly two years of hard work and love, starting at the very beginning as adorable puppies.